If you’re at college or university, thinking ahead about how to spend your summer break will help you make the most of your holidays.

-Being a festival steward offers a similar deal – positions are normally unpaid but you earn a free ticket in exchange for working a number of shifts.
+It’s a similar deal being a festival steward – positions are normally unpaid but you earn a free ticket in exchange for working a number of shifts.
 See How to volunteer at festivals for details of where to sign up.

-The British Council has a variety of opportunities for working and volunteering abroad.
-Applications for its 9-week Thailand English Teaching Assistant Programme are open to students and graduates of any university subject.
-Or you could try taking a short TEFL course which will qualify you to teach English as a foreign language and set you up for other teaching jobs abroad, as well as jobs teaching foreign students in the UK.
+A short TEFL course will qualify you to teach English as a foreign language and set you up for teaching jobs abroad, as well as jobs teaching foreign students in the UK.

 See where holiday work can take you…

-A job emptying bins at a holiday complex in France set Rob up for his future career.
-“I ended up gaining all the experience that I needed for later in my career development.
-Had I not gone there I wouldn’t have climbed all the things in the Alps, I wouldn’t have met the people who then kind of traced my pathway for the next ten years or so.”
-WATCH VIDEO
+A job emptying bins in a French holiday resort set Rob up for his future career.
+“I ended up gaining all the experience that I needed for later in my career development.”

-Sales and marketing manager Sarah worked for a distillery as a tour guide when she was a student, which paved the way for a permanent job.
-“When I graduated, a position became available for a full-time position in marketing and that’s how I got the job, having worked as a tour guide before that.”
+A student job as a distillery tour guide paved Sarah’s path.
+“When I graduated, a position came up in marketing and that’s how I got the job, having worked as a tour guide before.”